ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

 --- abstract

-WebTransport [OVERVIEW] is a protocol framework that enables clients constrained by the Web security model to communicate with a remote server using a secure multiplexed transport.
-This document describes a WebTransport protocol that uses HTTP semantics to provide support for unidirectional streams, bidirectional streams, and datagrams.
-This protocol can be used with any HTTP version, however this document focuses on TCP-based HTTP versions, specifically providing examples of these capabilities when multiplexed within the same HTTP/2 [RFC7540] connection.
+WebTransport defines a set of low-level communications features designed for client-server interactions that are initiated by Web clients.
+This document describes a protocol that can provide all of the capabilities of WebTransport over HTTP/2.
+This protocol enables the use of WebTransport when a UDP-based protocol is not available.

 --- note_Note_to_Readers